qbreader/python-module/README.md

 ```
   report_question()
 ```
-This function gets a packet's bonuses from the QBreader database.
-Twice as fast as using packet().
+This function reports a question from the QBreader database.

 | Parameter | Type     | Description                |
 | :-------- | :------- | :------------------------- |